 The St. Lucie River South Fork deserves to be better known as a kayak and canoe destination.
 I have several Florida paddling guides; none list it.

-I recently paddled it for the second time on a warm December weekday and was delighted with the scenery, the wildlife and the remote feeling, even though it is five minutes off I-95.
+I’ve paddled the St. Lucie River several times and have always been delighted with the scenery, the wildlife and the remote feeling, even though it is five minutes off I-95.

 Located right at an I-95 exit 101 to Stuart, it’s 90 minutes from my Fort Lauderdale home, which means for a large urban population, it makes an easy day trip into nature.